twr14152/c-network-automation-scripts/cisco/example1/README.md

 ```
 - configuration commands
+- The confiuguration portion of the command has semicolon with a space on each side " ; "  to represent nested behavior of the command.
+The config portion should also be inside of double quotes.
+- Notice the show comands have no semicolon and are seperated by white space.
+- One caveat in the configuration portion of the command you must add the line description last.
+With Cisco nxos it does not see the " ; " as a line break, it sees it as additional text to add to the description.
+- This issue gets dealt with in example2.
 ```
 $ ./ssh_cli_script "sbx-nxos-mgmt.cisco.com" "username" "password" "config t ; interface loopback64 ; ip address 10.64.64.64 255.255.255.255 ; description test_interface"  "sh run interface loopback64"